ManageIQ/polisher/README.md

 * /usr/bin/sed - to manipulated metadata
 * /usr/bin/md5sum - to generate required metadata
 * /usr/bin/fedpkg - to query fedora

+Some of these are pre-installed on many platforms and some are available via a quick 'yum install' / 'apt-get' or other.
+Not all are required for all utilities, see the specific executables and modules for details.

 ## Installation